 “Do you really think so, Ana?”
-I could hear the hope seeping back into her voice.
+I can hear the hope seeping back into her voice.

 “Oh, Valerie… I really think so.
-Look at me… I got the emotionally stunted brother with all the baggage that we won’t discuss, and I’m the happiest I have ever been in my life… even with all the bullshit going on around me.
+Look at me… I got the emotionally stunted brother with all the baggage that we won’t discuss, and I’m the happiest I’ve ever been in my life… even with all the bullshit going on around me.
 And come on, we never thought Anastasia Screw-‘Em-All-I’m-Through-With-‘Em Steele would ever get back in the game, now did we?”
-I could hear her smiling.
+I can hear her smiling.

 “Okay, Ana.
-I’m going to talk to him—but I swear, if he turns me down, I am camping out on that big white couch in that palace in the sky that you’re living in with his hunky brother for three weeks wearing nothing but sweats and a tank top and gorging myself on Haagen Dazs, do you understand me?”
-She is quite serious as she is breaking down her plan in great detail.
+I’m going to talk to him—but I swear, if he turns me down, I’m camping out on that big white couch in that palace in the sky that you’re living in with his hunky brother for three weeks wearing nothing but sweats and a tank top and gorging myself on Haagen Dazs, do you understand me?”
+She’s quite serious as she’s breaking down her plan in great detail.

 “Just do it, Val.
-I doubt that you’ll you need the white couch in the palace in the sky,” I assure her and she sighs.
+I doubt that you’ll need the white couch in the palace in the sky,” I assure her, and she sighs.

 “So how is your trip going?
 You must be having a great time down there on that beautiful island where the rich and famous go to unwind.”
 Do I tell her the truth… that at this very moment, my boyfriend is in the workout room sulking or thinking or whatever he’s doing while I sit here on the phone trying to figure out what’s wrong with him; that this trip has been an emotional roller coaster ever since we got here; that half the time I don’t know what the hell is going on because I’m a certified basket case?
 I decide to go for honesty.